udacitydavid842/nd013-c2-fusion-starter/README.md

 ## Most Difficult Part

-The implementation of ekf, track management, data association, and camera-lidar fusion are all wellguided in the lectures, so I believe that completing this project is straightforward.
+The implementation of ekf, track management, data association, and camera-lidar fusion are all well guided in the lectures, so I believe that completing this project is straightforward.
 In my opinion, it was difficult to implement the camera measuring model.
 When projecting a 3d point into a 2d point, there are transformations in the camera axis.
 However, the coding of the project was discovered and the problem was solved.

 For the project, a pre-computed result is needed.
 However, the pre-computed result files do not correspond to the load filename of the loop_over_dataset.py file.
 For using the files, I modified the filenames according to the pre-computed result.